jcollignon/psi-sectored-classification/README.md

 - Once all regions satisfy the purity constraint, the number of red and white regions remaining are predicted as the 'corrected' counts.
 - Colonies are classified based on the number of red and white regions.
 Colonies are classified as 'sectored' if they have a red and white region present.
 If there is no red region, the colony is classified as $[PSI^+]$.
 Similarly, if there is no white region, the colony is classified as $[psi^-]$.

+## Plotting Data

+The notebook script "Make_Plots.ipynb" is used solely for data visualization and plot generation following the conclusion of colony classification.